fstudio/clangbuilder/ReadMe.md

 ## Other
 First Author: Force.Charlie
-Copyright © 2016 ForceStudio.
+Copyright Â© 2016 ForceStudio.
 All Rights Reserved.